Decoherence as an inherent characteristic of quantum mechanics: Stern--Gerlach-like experiment

 We consider the initial state $|I_S\rangle$ of $S$ defined as

 Then, the state $|O_S\rangle$ after the interaction between $S$ and the magnetic field is

 Next, $S$ reaches one of the detectors and this records the event.
-Ignoring the development of $S$'s state between the magnetic field and the detector, the density matrix $\hat \rho_{S0}$ of $S$ just before detection is
+If we ignore the development of $S$'s state between the magnetic field and the detector, the density matrix $\hat \rho_{S0}$ of $S$ just before detection is

 Because we want to know $S$'s momentum in the $z$ direction, we must allow some uncertainty in its position in the same direction.
 To take this uncertainty into account, we introduce the density matrix $\hat\rho_S(\zeta)$ of $S$ translated at a distance $\zeta$ in the $z$ direction, which is defined as